 More information on how a PPT would work can be found on Fairer Share’s website.

-In Liverpool West Derby, constituency of Ian Byrne MP quoted above, Fairer Share data finds the average household would save £750 from a PPT, with 99% of households better off.
-In the constituency, the public back the measure by 58% with just 5% opposed.
+In Liverpool West Derby, constituency of Ian Byrne quoted above, Fairer Share data finds the average household would save £750 from a PPT, with 99% of households better off.
+In the constituency, the public back the measure by 58% to 5% opposed.

-In Pendle and Clitheroe, constituency of Jonathan Hinder MP quoted above, Fairer Share data finds the average household would save £800 from a PPT, with 99% of households better off.
-In the constituency, the public back the measure by 59% with just 8% opposed.
+In Pendle and Clitheroe, constituency of Jonathan Hinder quoted above, Fairer Share data finds the average household would save £800 from a PPT, with 99% of households better off.
+In the constituency, the public back the measure by 59% to 8% opposed.

-In Blackpool South, constituency of Chris Webb MP quoted above, Fairer Share data finds the average household would save £750 from a PPT, with 100% of households better off.
-In the constituency, the public back the measure by 57% with just 7% opposed.
+In Blackpool South, constituency of Chris Webb quoted above, Fairer Share data finds the average household would save £750 from a PPT, with 100% of households better off.
+In the constituency, the public back the measure by 57% to 7% opposed.